MikeHughesKent/cas/docs/source/index.rst

-CAS and CAS-GUI
+CAS and CAS GUI
 ====================================
-CAS-GUI is a framework for building graphical user interfaces in Python, specifically for applications that involve acquiring, processing and displaying images from cameras or camera-type systems.
+CAS GUI is a framework for building graphical user interfaces in Python, specifically for applications that involve acquiring, processing and displaying images from cameras or camera-type systems.